roehling/postsrsd/README.md

 and additionally undo SRS rewrites in the To: header of bounce notifications and vacation autoreplies.

 Run `service postsrsd start` and `postfix reload` as root, or reboot.
+For Debian and Ubuntu you need to run `systemctl enable postsrsd` first.

 Known Issues
 ------------